 The Board shall be chaired by a Senior and Junior Chair who are both current student members of the Board holding two year terms.
 The Senior Chair will be in the second year of their term and the Junior Chair shall be in their first year.

 The Junior Chair will be elected at a time the Board sees fit, prior to the end of the first semester to allow for transitioning.
 They shall be nominated and voted in by the members of the Board.
 The Junior Chair shall become the Senior Chair upon the completion of the first year of their term.

+If a Senior and Junior Chair have not been appointed, the Chair will be selected from the two year members at the end of their first year.
+The Chair will be elected with an internal board vote.

 Procedures

 The Board will only make decisions in meetings where quorum is held, in this case defined as four (4) of the voting members present.